 Minimum investment amounts vary but can be as low as £1.
 Ethex investors can use its marketplace to trade eligible shares and bonds with others on the platform.

 In 2017, Ethex partnered with crowdfunding platform Lendahand to form Energise Africa.
 This IFISA platform enables ordinary people to invest in bonds issued by solar firms, so they can provide pay-as-you-go solar power systems to low-income families in countries such as Kenya, Rwanda, the DRC and Tanzania.

 Ethex is currently has a renewable energy bond offer in the Brighton & Hove Energy Services Co-operative, with a forecast return of five per cent.
 Minimum investment is £1,000.
 It also has a bond offer in renewable energy provider Solar for Schools with up to 6.5 per cent returns.
 Minimum investment is £500.

 Lendwise, which launched in 2018, matches private investors with borrowers who want to fund their studies to further their career and therefore their earnings potential.
 It is the UK’s only peer-to- peer lender to specialise in education finance.

 The platform provides fair and flexible loans to students who have the personal merit to take postgraduate courses at top business schools and universities in the UK or internationally – but maybe not all of the funding.

 Meanwhile, lenders can target a competitive return on their investment of around six to 12 per cent while also making a positive social impact.
 The minimum initial investment is £1,000.

 Risk warning: Remember that investments go up and down in value, and you could lose money as well as make it.
-How you’re taxed will depend on your circumstances, and ISA and tax rules can change.
+IFISA eligibility depends on investors’ individual tax status and current legislation.